jrutley/ReviewManagement/README.md

 + Node.js v6 or higher
 + .NET Core runtime

 Commands to get up and running:

 If using Visual Studio 2017

+1) Change to the ReviewManagement subfolder

-1) double-click the VSDebug.bat file
+2) double-click the VSDebug.bat file

-2) load the sln
+3) load the sln

-3) click Start
+4) click Start

 OR

-1) If running from the console
+If running from the console

+1) Change to the ReviewManagement subfolder

 * From Windows, run